bjt-user/Linux/vim/internals/do_one_cmd.md

 => The literal backslash has to be converted to `\033` or `\e` (character 27).

+What function converts character 27 to two characters?

 And that seems to be independend of the ex command:
 ```
 (gdb) p *cmdlinep